What makes it tough to get a claim for your rib fractures?

 • Rehabilitation costs: For severe rib fractures, extreme care and long recuperation time away from the job are unavoidable to convalesce.
 Depending on the severity of the injury, the quality of life in the future changes.
 The elderly will have to stay away from activities that exert pressure on the chest.

 How much compensation for broken ribs in car accidents can you get?
 The usual compensation amount for broken ribs in a car accident claim ranges from $15,000 to $100,000, depending on the complexity of the rib fracture.
-The more broken ribs there are, the greater the case value.
+The more broken ribs there are, the greater the case value and average settlement for broken ribs.

 Visit Linkedin to get more insights: